nikhilbontha/daily_shop/README.md

 4. **Test your backend:**

-   Visit [http://localhost:10000/api/test](http://localhost:10000/api/test) to check if the backend and MongoDB are connected.
+   Visit your running server's /api/test endpoint (for example, http://localhost:10000/api/test when running locally) to check if the backend and MongoDB Atlas are connected.

 ## Deploy to Render